Opening an international bank account is critical to the lives of many individuals and business owners.

 - Blacklists (FATF, OECD, EU, and UK)

-As mentioned, we cover both of these considerations in detail in our article on choosing the right country.
-If you’re interested in working through this decision for yourself, you can read the full article by clicking here.
+Of course, we cover both of these considerations in detail in our article on choosing the right country.
+So, if you’re interested in working through this decision for yourself, you can read the full article by clicking here.

 The Key To Opening International Accounts

 When it comes to getting the best bank account open for you (or your business), your approach should be to try and understand and work with the system.
-Don’t try and fight against it.
-This is how you successfully open the best international bank accounts.
+In fact, you shouldn’t try and fight against it.
+Instead, this is how you open the best international bank accounts.

 With this in mind, you should strive to make your banker’s life as easy as possible.
-One way to do this is to identify vulnerabilities in your client profile that might concern the bank before applying.
-This positions you to clearly explain any vulnerabilities and openly discuss them with the banker in a confident manner.
+And, one way to do this is to identify vulnerabilities in your client profile that might concern the bank before applying.
+Doing so, positions you to clearly explain any vulnerabilities and openly discuss them with the banker in a confident manner.

-Below, we share information on how you can start applying for accounts in less than 24 hours.
+Below, we share information on how you can apply to open accounts in less than 24 hours.
 But first, we want to address two alternatives to international banking: Non-Banking Solutions & Crypto.

 Can Technology Replace International Bank Accounts?